cisagov/get.gov/pages/domains/domains_whois.md

 Search for a .gov domain to get information about who manages it and other registry details.
 You can also view [this data in bulk](../../about/data/).

 {% include "whois-search.html"%}

-Want to see if a domain is available?
-[Check availability here](../choosing).